 Fluency shaping therapy involves teaching a person to stretch vowels and consonants.
 This can help a person speak at higher speeds without interruption and use longer sentences and phrases.

 One technique involves practicing smooth, fluent speech at a very slow speed, using short sentences and phrases.

 Stuttering modification therapy

-The aim here is to modify the stuttering so that it is easier and requires less effort, rather than eliminating it.
 This therapy works on the principle that if anxiety makes stuttering worse, reducing the effort needed will alleviate the stuttering.

 Electronic fluency devices

-People who are not used to talking to somebody with a stutter might be unsure about how to respond.
+People who are not used to talking to somebody with a stutter might be unsure how to respond.

 Sometimes, the listener will look away whenever the person stammers, try and help by completing their missing words or phrases, or simply avoid people who stutter.

 It is essential to remember that a person who stutters wants to communicate just like everybody else.
 It is important to focus on the speaker and listen to the information they are imparting rather than how it sounds.